 MS Word is a powerful word processing tool from Microsoft.
-At times we find ourselves in a situation wherein we need to find and replace only numbers (numerical digits) in a given document.
-It is quite easy to accomplish using Find and Replace facility given in MS-Word.
-Here is how we can accomplish this.
+At times we find ourselves in a situation wherein we need to find and replace numbers in Word document.
+It is quite easy to accomplish this using Find and Replace facility given in MS-Word.
+Here is how we can do this.

 Open the document where replacement is to be done.

 Press CTRL + H keys to bring Find and Replace box up.